 After you have downloaded the file, open Cricut Design Space and start a new project.
 Then click UPLOAD.
-Find the file on your computer and upload it.
+Please find the file on your computer and upload it.
 You can then place the file in your project and manipulate it as you would like.

 Okay!
 Let’s Make an Iron-On!

 How to Make an Iron-On with a Cricut Machine

 First, you need to decide what you want to put on your t-shirt.
 You can pick a file in Cricut Design Space, download one online, or use a simple alphabet and type what you want.